cisci86/Csharp/README.md

 "# Csharp"
+The 1-st module i the education via Lexicon
-The course exersices for the C# cours via Lexicon
+The exersices for the C# beginners course.